 - is sufficiently mature to make a voluntary, knowing, and intelligent waiver of the right to counsel;

 - understands the sentencing options available to the court in the event of an adjudication or conviction;

-- has not been coerced by any party, including (but not limited to) the juvenile’s parents, into waiving counsel;
+- has not been coerced by any party, including but not limited to the youth’s parents or legal custodian, into waiving counsel;

-- understands that the court will provide counsel for the juvenile if the juvenile’s parents are unable or unwilling to do so; and
+- understands that the court will provide counsel for the youth if the youth’s parents or legal custodian are unable or unwilling to do so; and

-- understands the possible consequences that may result from an adjudication including collateral consequences.
+- understands the possible consequences that may result from an adjudication, including collateral consequences.
 Colo.
-Rev. Stat. § 19-2-706.
+Rev. Stat.
+Ann. § 19-2-706(2)(c).